Dems face environmentalist backlash after dropping fossil fuel demand from platform

 DEMOCRATIC PARTY PLATFORM ADOPTED AMID PROGRESSIVE DISSENT

-“He will demand a worldwide ban on fossil fuel subsidies and lead the world by example, eliminating fossil fuel subsidies in the United States during the first year of his presidency.
-Here at home, he'll direct those dollars toward his historic investment in a clean energy future and create millions of union jobs.”
+Biden will demand a worldwide ban on fossil fuel subsidies and seek to eliminate fossil fuel subsidies in the United States during the first year of his presidency, she added.

 The deleted provision in the platform read “Democrats support eliminating tax breaks and subsidies for fossil fuels, and will fight to defend and extend tax incentives for energy efficiency and clean energy.”

-The line was added this summer to the party platform, which was formally approved and adopted this week at the Democratic National Convention.
+The line was added this summer to the party platform, which was approved and adopted this week at the Democratic National Convention.
 But the line was removed from the final version of the platform.
-Democratic Party officials told HuffPost – which was first to report on the omitted line – that the language was “incorrectly included” and was removed “after the error was discovered.”
+Democratic Party officials told HuffPost, which was first to report on the omitted line, that the language was “incorrectly included” and was removed “after the error was discovered.”

 The removal of the line didn’t sit well with environmental leaders and groups.